darinz/ML/02_generative_learning/02_naive_bayes.md

 - **Bernoulli:** When word presence/absence is more important than frequency
 - **Multinomial:** When word frequency provides important signal
 - **Multinomial:** Generally preferred for text classification tasks

+## From Theoretical Framework to Practical Implementation

+We've now explored two fundamental generative learning algorithms: **Gaussian Discriminant Analysis (GDA)** for continuous features and **Naive Bayes** for discrete features.
+Both approaches model the data generation process $p(x|y)$ and use Bayes' rule to make predictions, but they handle fundamentally different types of data.

+GDA assumes multivariate normal distributions for continuous features, leading to linear decision boundaries and a deep connection to logistic regression.
+Naive Bayes assumes conditional independence for discrete features, making it particularly powerful for high-dimensional data like text classification.

+However, true understanding comes from **hands-on implementation**.
+While the theoretical framework provides the foundation, implementing these generative models from scratch, experimenting with different parameter estimation methods, and applying them to real-world problems is where the concepts truly come to life.

+The transition from theoretical understanding to practical implementation is crucial in generative learning.
+While the mathematical framework provides the foundation, implementing these models helps develop intuition, reveals practical challenges, and builds the skills needed for real-world applications.
+Coding these algorithms from scratch forces us to confront the details that theory often abstracts away.

+In the next section, we'll put our theoretical knowledge into practice through hands-on coding exercises.
+We'll implement both GDA and Naive Bayes from scratch, experiment with different datasets, and develop the practical skills needed to apply these powerful generative models to real-world problems.

+This hands-on approach will solidify our understanding and prepare us for the complex challenges that arise when applying generative learning in practice.

+---

+**Previous: [Gaussian Discriminant Analysis](01_gda.md)** - Learn about GDA for continuous features and multivariate normal distributions.

+**Next: [Hands-on Coding](03_hands-on_coding.md)** - Implement generative learning algorithms from scratch and apply them to real-world problems.